Giada Dalla Bontà

 • Sound anthropology and sensory research methodologies

-• (Post-)Soviet artistic and sound practices
+• Interdisciplinary artistic and sound practices

 • Institutional critique, non-official & underground cultures